Introduction

 Generating the Input for ZKRegex

-Now, let's generate the input for a zkregex using zkregex.com.
+For the sake of explanation, let's do it the manual way for our V1 regexes using zkregex.com.
 This tool will help us create a regular expression (regex) that matches the pattern of a Twitter username in the email body.

-4. Click "Test" to generate and test the Circom and Halo2 circuits.
+Click "Test" to generate and test the Circom and Halo2 circuits.
+Note that the screenshot below is for the regex

 We will integrate the regex circuit generated into our primary circuit.
 This will allow us to demonstrate that a user possesses an email authenticated by Twitter's private key.
 We can verify the presence of a string in the email body that corresponds to the user's Twitter handle and publicly disclose the username as part of the proof.